 The trust's investment policy is consistent with its charitable status.
 Investments must always be made in accordance with written procedures as agreed in the Capital / Reserves Investment Policy adopted by the Board of Trustees and reviewed annually, Trustees must always ensure the maximum integrity of such investments.
 The priority for the trust has been to have cash invested in liquid investment products that bear no risk with its bankers TSB.
-The Trust currently has no investment in any High Interest Investment Accounts c.
-Principal risks and uncertainties
+The Trust currently has no investment in any High Interest Investment Accounts.